Adam-Alani/twitter-actu/README.md

 ---

 ### Contribution
-feel free to add more words into the substitution dictionary following the following format:
+feel free to add more words into the substitution dictionary with the following format:
 > oldword, newword
 >